bwks/sherpa-docs/docs/index.md

 # Sherpa

+!!!
+Warning

+    Sherpa is currently in Alpha stage and not ready for human consumption.

 Sherpa is a lab management platform that brings virtual machines, containers, and unikernels together under a unified control plane.
 Define your topology in a simple TOML file, and Sherpa handles the rest — networking, storage, and initial configuration.